joppuyo/disable-drop-cap-v2/readme.txt

 A plugin to disable drop cap option in the Gutenberg block editor editor paragraph block.

+You can find the plugin source code at [GitHub](https://github.com/joppuyo/disable-drop-cap-v2).

 ### Note for WordPress 5.8

 With WordPress 5.8, you can use the new `theme.json` feature to disable drop caps in your theme.
 Add a `theme.json` with the following content in the root of your theme.